 While a lot of customers and members crave self-serve and virtual options at their financial institutions, some not-so-tech-savvy clients may be hesitant to use new customer flow management solutions.
 For example, if an older client walks into a branch and is greeted by a large screen rather than a staff member, their gut reaction may be to walk back out.

-▶️ The good news is that a comprehensive queuing management system should be able to replace several individual tools at once (like appointment scheduling, video calling, and data analytics), and blend in seamlessly with others.
+The good news: A comprehensive queuing management system should be able to replace several individual tools at once (like appointment scheduling, video calling, and data analytics), and blend in seamlessly with others.

 If you’ve chosen a tool that doesn’t meet high-security standards for financial institutions, you may be concerned about the security of your information and data.
 If a leak were to occur, it could mean serious repercussions for your financial institution.